jbj/genvex-optima-270/README.md

 curious whether temperature sensor values will be calculated correctly.
 Open an issue so we can figure it out together.

-The project is in an early stage, and contributes are welcome.

 Hardware
 --------